HiLleywyn/dndlatex/README.md

 See the existing files in the `cards/` directory for examples.

 ## Known Issues
-- Currently limited to nine cards per sheet.
-Additional pages must be generated manually.
 - Descriptions do not automatically overflow from the front to the back side.
 - Slight spacing adjustments may be required when customising card sizes or graphics.
-- Background images may appear stretched when non‑standard aspect ratios are used.
+- Background images may appear stretched when non‑standard aspect ratios are used, though the default templates now try to preserve aspect ratio.

 ## License
 This project is released under the terms of the MIT License.
 See [LICENSE](LICENSE) for details.